clever-eagle/retailiq/backend/README.md

     - Implementation:
       - Pickle file is used to save trained ML models like Random Forest(), encoders and scales as `.pkl` files after training:
       - Use these `.pkl` files in backend to use the model to process new data without retraining the models.
+      - Usage:
+        - In `ml_trainer.py`:
+          - Purpose: Save trained ML models, encoders, scalers and feature importance dictionaries to disk after training.
+          - Implementation:
+             - `pickle.dump()` to serialize and store the models as `.pkl` files in `trained_models` directory
+             - `picle.load()` to load the model for later use to avoid retraining.
+        - In `ml_predictor.py`:
+          - Purpose: Load pre-trained models and preprocessors for instant analysis of new data uploads.
+          - Implementation:
+            - `pickle.load()`: to load the models, encoders, scales from `.pkl` files.

 ## File Structure: